Placement FAQs for COVID-19

-What if I am in a high-risk category of contracting COVID-19 or I have carer responsibilities for others who are in a high-risk category and can’t attend placement?
+I am in a high-risk category of contracting COVID-19 or I have carer responsibilities for others who are in a high-risk category and cannot attend placement.
+What should I do?

 Please provide medical documentation to the Placement Operations team and they will discuss the most appropriate arrangements.

 Can I opt out of placement?